davidtaing/csvtojson/README.md

 - All stdout writes are piped as output.
 So all log messages have to be written to `os.Stderr` instead.
 This is what the std log package uses under the hood.

 - Marshalling data of unknown type to JSON

+- io.Pipe is for piping variables across different goroutines, and are not releated to Unix Pipes